 The idea is for you to focus on a problem you really care about - whether because it connects to your research interests or relates to an aspect of your personal life - and then get the experience of going through the steps of systematically developing a solution to that problem.
-There are two constraints on your design project topic: 1) your target population must not be primarily college students, and 2) your design must include social elements in some meaningful way; for example, consider how you might be able to define and address a problem centering around justice and equity in socio-technical systems.
+There are two constraints on your design project topic: 1) your target population must not be primarily college students, and 2) your design must respond to the CHI 2023 Design Brief topic - Appropriate Solutions for All - in a meaningful way.
 As a result of this course's setup, at the end of the semester, you will have a body of your own design work that you can use in your portfolio or as a starting point for developing the project further.